litprog/litprog/lit_v3/12_sudoku.md

-# By Example: Solve Every Sudoku Puzzle
+# Example: Solve Every Sudoku Puzzle

 Where the previous chapter *described* how LitProg works, this chapter aims to *demonstrate* by example how LitProg can be used.